jollysg/CarND-Vehicle-Detection/README.md

 There is a portion of the video where the color of the road changes from dark gray to light due to change in the conditions (tar to concrete).
 The detections fail around this point.
 For this perhaps the classifier needs to be trained with a few images from this segment of the road.

 #####3.
 Multiple cars in proximity to each other
 The detector will fail when multiple cars are in proximity of each other in the image.
 Due to the implementation, the detector will group the heatmaps from both the cars together and there is no way for it to know that the maps are for different objects.
-For this the detected number of objects will have to be tracked separately with a more advanced filter like a Kalman filter.
+For this the detected number of objects will have to be tracked separately with a more sophisticated filter like a Kalman filter.